fallen-icarus/cardano-swaps/README.md

 major trading pairs, this requirement for entry and exit liquidity is naturally incentivized to be satisfied.

+Since the current design is capable of handling 11-14 swaps in a single transaction, there is ample flexibility for finding arbitrage opportunities.
+For example, maybe the 3rd swap is at a slight loss but the 5th swap is such a good arbitrage that it more than makes up for it resulting in a net profit for the arbitrage.

 ### Expressive Beacon Queries

 Offer based queries allow another class of queries.
 For example, arbitragers can use them to find